-Human motion tracking in video is an attractive research field due to the numerous possible applications.
+Visual tracking of human body parts is a major research field due to the numerous possible applications.
 The literature has provided powerful algorithms based on statistical methods especially dedicated to face detection and tracking.
 Nevertheless, it is still challenging to handle complex object classes such as human body parts whose appearance changes occur quite frequently while in motion.

-In this work, we propose to integrate color cues and motion cues in a tracking process relying on a particle filter framework.
+In this work, we propose to integrate multiple various cues such as color, motion and depth, in a multimodal framework based on the well-known particle filtering to leverage visual tracking efficiency.
 We have used the Earth Mover distance to compare color-based model distribution in the HSV color space in order to strengthen the invariance to lighting condition.
-Combined with an online iterative update of color-based model subspace, we have obtained robustness to partial occlusion.
+Combined with an online adaptive update of multimodal template subspace, we have obtained robustness to partial occlusion.
 We have also proposed to integrate extracted motion features (optical flow) to handle strong appearance changes and prevent drift effect.
-In addition, our tracking process is run jointly with a detection process that dynamically updates the system response.
-Our new formulation has been tested on real videos, and results on different sequences were shown.
+In addition, our tracking process is run within a practical tracking-by-detection process that dynamically updates the system output.
+Our multimodal tracking system has been tested on real-world video data, and results on different sequences were shown.
 For future work, we believe our approach can be easily extended to handle a online manifold learning process.
-This would improve both detection and tracking modes.
+This would improve both detection and tracking processes.